gordonyin1337/Data_Miners/docs/final.md

 ### Evaluation:
 [UPDATE NUMBERS AND PLOTS]

 For our quantitiative evaluation, we compare the accuracy of our baseline classification algorithm and our Neural Network for training and test data.
-With a 75/25 split for training and test data, our baseline achieves an accuracy of 25% and our CNN achieves an accuracy of [PERCENTAGE]% on the test data.
+With a 75/25 split for training and test data, our baseline achieves an accuracy of 25% and our CNN achieves an accuracy of 63% on the test data.
 The Neural Network is significantly more accurate than the baseline according to this data.
+Another significant observation was how the accuracy of the baseline and CNN changed when we added more biomes.
+When we increased the number of biomes from 4 to 27 the accuracy of the baseline dropped around 35% while the accuracy of the CNN decreased by 20%, indicating that the CNN is better suited for handling a higher number of classes.
 These are the plots of both classification algorithms’ accuracy:

 [UPDATED PLOTS GO HERE]
 ![](images/svmnew.png "SVM training and test error")